 - The map shows quite a few options for a Polish exit, the best one being Pole-vault.

-- France, under Madame la Présidente Le Pen, could quickly opt for a Frexit.
-But to give their departure a bit of je ne sais quoi, they could choose to call it, a bit more imaginatively, adi-EU (although the French abbreviation is UE), or Fruck-off.
+- France, had Marine Le Pen won the presidential elections earlier this year, would probably have opted for a Frexit.
+But to give their departure a bit of je ne sais quoi, she could have chosen to call it, a bit more imaginatively, adi-EU (although the French abbreviation is UE), or Fruck-off.

 - Could Cyprus ever leave?
 If they do: Nicoseeya is one of the better names on this map.